j34ni/Amber_MVAPIch_container/README.md

 These results confirm that the container produces correct physical behavior and excellent performance on both architectures, with outstanding acceleration on Grace Hopper GPUs.

+Also note how the Neoverse-V2 outperforms the Intel Xeon and AMD EPYC Turin.